Joint Doctor of Medicine and Master in Public Policy (MD/MPP)

 Admission: Matriculated MD students from Stanford's School of Medicine may apply for admission to the joint MPP/MD degree program.
 Applications are accepted anytime after a student has completed one year in the MD program.
 Students must obtain the permission of the School of Medicine to participate in the joint degree program.

-Advising: You must have a faculty adviser in the School of Medicine, usually chosen from among MPP-affiliated faculty.
-Advisers from each academic unit will participate in planning and supervising the student's joint degree program.
+Advising: Students must have a faculty adviser in the School of Medicine, usually chosen from among MPP-affiliated faculty, who is also a member of the Academic Council.
+Advisers will participate in planning and supervising the student's joint degree program.

 Public policy curriculum for MD/MPP joint degrees